 One thing I always have in my pantry are organic chicken stock, beans (black or cannelini) and salsa.
 That way I can always make my favorite Southwestern Chicken Soup.

 I have to say that I’m spoiled.
 When I have tortilla or southwest chicken soup at various places, I always think “mine’s better” because mine is always different each time around and allows for adaptation.

 I first got wind of the Southwestern Chicken Soup recipe courtesy of Grown Up Girlie and when I make a batch, I always make sure that there will be extra for lunch or dinner during the week.
-I adapted the recipe from Real Simple (where the photo is from because I was too hungry to take pictures) and this recipe kicks butt time and time again…
+I adapted the recipe from Real Simple and this recipe kicks butt time and time again…

 - Empty the salsa into a large saucepan.

 - Cook 2 minutes over medium-high heat, then add the chicken, beans, broth, and, if desired, lime juice, cayenne and cumin.

 - Bring to a boil, lower heat to a simmer, and cook for 10 minutes, stirring occasionally.